ChinmayLokare/Reinforcement-Learning-Circuit-Breaker/README.md

 ## 🎯 Project Goal

-The goal of this project is to demonstrate that an adaptive, learning-based approach to resilience can significantly outperform traditional, static circuit breakers in dynamic and unpredictable failure scenarios.
-This is achieved by building a system that requires zero manual configuration and learns optimal strategies through experience.
+The goal of this project is to demonstrate that an adaptive, learning-based approach to resilience can significantly outperform traditional, static circuit breakers in dynamic and unpredictable failure scenarios, This is achieved by building a system that requires zero manual configuration and learns optimal strategies through experience.

 ---

 ## 🏗️ System Architecture